 This course examines the intimacy of human sexuality and relationships.
-Specific attention will focus on the emotional and psychological aspects of sexual involvement, sexual values and decision-making, the physiological and psychological components of the sexual response, and the influence of sexual involvement on interpersonal relationships.
+Specific attention will focus on the emotional and psychological aspects of sexual involvement, sexual values and decision-making, the physiological and pyschological components of the sexual response, and the influence of sexual involvement on interpersonal relationships.

-FAS 480 Parent Coaching 1: From Theory to Practice
+FAS 480 Parent Coaching 1: Thry/Prac